 These flaps can be designed as either pedicle flaps that are attached to their original blood supply, or as free flaps that are disconnected from their blood source at the donor site and reconnected to the recipient site with microsurgery.

-Women who have undergone a mastectomy or other breast-conserving surgery like a lumpectomy are candidates for breast reconstruction.
+Women who have undergone a mastectomy or another breast-conserving surgery, such as a lumpectomy, are candidates for breast reconstruction.
 However, it is essential that that cancer has been eliminated by mastectomy before breast reconstruction can be planned.

 Other important qualifications include:

-In many cases, an immediate, single stage, reconstruction can now be performed with implants.
+In many cases, an immediate, single stage, reconstruction can now be performed with breast implants during breast augmentation.
 This is a wonderful and simple option, with often excellent results.
 Not everyone, however, is a good candidate for this option.
 Dr. Goldberg can help counsel you on whether this is a good option for you.

 In other cases, implant reconstruction is performed in two stages.
 A tissue expander is a deflated implant that can be placed at the time of the mastectomy.
 The tissue expander, a tool designed to stimulate skin growth, is placed under the skin and gradually filled with saline to stretch the skin for the implant beneath the chest muscle.
 These expansions can be done in the office with a needle directly into the expander.
 The breast skin is usually insensate, so there is no pain.
 The breast mound is usually restored when the implant is inserted, and the nipple is usually reconstructed later.